You know you’re a Coffs Harbour local when...

 Margaret Tozer - After travelling round Australia, you realise that there is no other place as beautiful as Coffs

-Barbara Flick - When you have travelled around Australia, and come home ,,

-walk around the Marina, and thought I am never leaving to live else where.
+Barbara Flick - When you have travelled around Australia, and come home and walk around the Marina, and think I am never leaving to live else where.

-Leah Dodd - When you have to remind yourself to stop , look and appreciate all the natural beauty surrounding us.
+Leah Dodd - When you have to remind yourself to stop, look and appreciate all the natural beauty surrounding us.
 Being fortunate enough to live here it easy to forget to stop and take in the wonder.

-Shane Burton - You find a new dent on your car after every time you park at the shops
+Shane Burton - You find a new dent on your car after every time you park at the shops.

-Ginny Smith - All the darling little old ladies would sit in Joan Priors shop and when you got stuck with your knitting they would show you how to master it.Loved those ladies and they loved helping you because they felt needed
+Ginny Smith - All the darling little old ladies would sit in Joan Priors shop and when you got stuck with your knitting they would show you how to master it.Loved those ladies and they loved helping you because they felt needed.

 Vaughn Dawes - You remember the massive spot light on the forestry corner, down Jetty, for the turn of the decade new years celebrations 1979-80.
 Batman really disappointed, he was a no show